-Murray PHN will shortly begin to deliver group training workshops to assist primary health clinicians understand how to use the IAR-DST.
-These two-hour workshops will be delivered online or in-person and will attract CPD points.
-The training workshop will cover:
+Murray PHN is delivering group training workshops to assist primary health clinicians understand how to use the IAR-DST.
+These two-hour workshops are being delivered online or in-person and do attract CPD points.
+The training workshops cover:

 - An introduction to the IAR-DST and the development of the National Guidance